 The cost of living varies considerably across Europe, not only from country to country but also from one city to another.
 In many countries, living costs are lower than in the UK, while some may be more expensive (e.g. Copenhagen, Denmark).
 It is important to understand how not only your expenses but also your income will change during your period abroad, as this will make your budget while abroad different from your budget as a student in London.

-During your period abroad, you will need to pay for costs such as your accommodation, travel and general living costs, although your Erasmus+ grant will go some way to supplementing these expenses.
-Remember that an Erasmus+ grant contributes towards but does not cover your expenses during your period abroad.
+During your period abroad, you will need to pay for costs such as your accommodation, travel and general living costs.
+Remember that an Erasmus+/SEMP grant contributes towards but does not cover all your expenses during your period abroad.

 The QS website will give you a rough guide to the cost of living in Europe as a student.

-Your host university’s website might also have some useful information on projected living costs and budgets.
+Your host institution’s website might also have some useful information on projected living costs and budgets.

 If you receive a maintenance loan through Student Finance, please note that there is a special overseas rate for your Maintenance Loan (you will not be eligible for the same amount as you would be in London).
 Please check with Student Finance for more details.
 Do also consult the other sections on this webpage to better understand how your period abroad affects a student loan and for what other sources of income you may be eligible to apply for or receive.

-If you are home/EU student going on a placement abroad and have a loan through Student Finance, you should consult your eligibility for additional funding from Student Finance for your upcoming period abroad (e.g. travel grant, medical insurance, visa).
+If you are a Home/EU student going on a placement abroad and have a loan through Student Finance, you should consult your eligibility for additional funding from Student Finance for your upcoming period abroad (e.g. travel grant, medical insurance, visa).
 You can apply for an income-assessed travel grant from Student Finance to cover reasonable travel costs to your host institution as your exchange is an integral part of your degree programme (i.e. buying the most cost-effective tickets for the cheapest form of transport).
-Please note that any travel grant funding received is compatible with an Erasmus+ grant.
+Please note that if your application is successful, the grant comes in the form of retroactive reimbursement of approved expenses; you do not receive money up front.
+Please also note that any travel grant funding received is compatible with an Erasmus+ grant.